JSBmanD/docs/pages/web/amp-journeys.md

 <script async src="https://cdn.ampproject.org/v0/amp-list-0.1.js" custom-element="amp-list"></script><script async src="https://cdn.ampproject.org/v0/amp-mustache-0.1.js" custom-template="amp-mustache"></script><script async src="https://cdn.ampproject.org/v0/amp-iframe-0.1.js" custom-element="amp-iframe"></script>
 ```

+[block:callout]
+{
+  "type": "protip",
-!!! protip "Include canonical URL for SEO and deep linking"
+  "title": "Include canonical URL for SEO and deep linking",
-    [Google recommends](https://www.ampproject.org/docs/guides/discovery){:target="\_blank"} that on your AMP page, you include a reference to the canonical URL of the non-AMP page with the same content.
+  "body": "[Google recommends](https://www.ampproject.org/docs/guides/discovery){:target="\_blank"} that on your AMP page, you include a reference to the canonical URL of the non-AMP page with the same content.
 For example, you should include a tag like this in the `<head></head>` section of your AMP page: `<link rel="canonical" href="https://example.com/article.html">`.
 This helps make your AMP page discoverable, and likely helps ensure that SEO information is shared between these two pages.
-Additionally, Branch automatically embeds the canonical URL in the Journey link data, leading to better identification of content and the ability to use this key for deep linking.
+Additionally, Branch automatically embeds the canonical URL in the Journey link data, leading to better identification of content and the ability to use this key for deep linking."
+}
+[/block]

 ### Target AMP Web in your audience